Mictronics/ups-server/README.md

 #### Netdata apcupsd configuration

+The tool `apcaccess` from the apcupsd package is required to get the UPS metrics in netdata.
+Temporary install the package, copy apcaccess tool to a different location `sudo cp /usr/sbin/apcaccess /usr/local/sbin/apcaccess` and then purge the apcupsd package.

 Edit the netdata apcupsd configuration with `sudo ./edit-config charts.d/apcupsd.conf`.
 Change the source IP and port to what is set in `/etc/default/ups-server.cfg`.

 ```bash